timgent/data-flare/README.md

     * `ArbitraryChecksSuite` - Allows you to run any arbitrary checks, even across a number of DataFrames
 * A checks suite is made up of a number of `QCCheck`s.
 QCChecks define a check to do on the data.
 The types of `QCCheck`s you can perform aligns with the `ChecksSuite` above:
+    * `SingleMetricBasedCheck` - a metric based check performed on a single dataset
+    * `DualDatasetMetricChecks` - a metric based check performed on a pair of datasets
     * `DeequQCCheck` - wrapper for deequ's `Check` type
     * `SingleDatasetCheck` - a check performed on a single dataset
     * `DatasetComparisonCheck` - a check performed across 2 datasets